freerobby/sendgrid_toolkit/README.md

   - SpamReports
   - Statistics
   - Unsubscribes

+SendgridToolkit also provides a class for interacting with eachof the following Sendgrid Marketing Email API modules:
+  - Categories
+  - Lists
+  - Recipients

 Consuming the Sendgrid API is as simple as instantiating a class and making the call: